hiroki0116/Go-Gin-Mongo-TODO/README.md

 ## TaskGO

-This is super simple task manager app.
+This is super simple task manager app with authentication.
 You can keep track of your daily tasks easily.
 This was developed to learn Golang with Gin framework.

 ## Production Site